The Truth about Organic Permanent Makeup

 - Compare.
 Research a variety of providers and compare their services, prices, what their work looks like before making your decision.

 - Report.
 Don’t be a victim, and help to protect the less informed.
 If you find a provider making baseless or fraudulent organic or homemade product claims, report them the L.A.
 County Health Department at (888) 700-9995

-- There is no such thing as “organic” permanent make up.
+- There is no such thing as “organic” permanent makeup.

-To be certified “Organic,” every product manufacturer must be inspected by an USDA accredited certifying agency that awards the manufacturer with an Organic seal.
+To be certified “Organic,” every product manufacturer must be inspected by a USDA accredited certifying agency that awards the manufacturer with an Organic seal.
 This includes inspecting the raw ingredients and how they were originally produced as well as the manufacturing and storage processes.

 For more info see: http://www.organicconsumers.org/bodycare/index.cfm

 - No USDA accredited Organic seal?
 It is not Fraudulently using terms such as ‘Organic’ is illegal.
 Calling tattoos ‘permanent make up’ is confusing at best, if not deliberately deceptive.

 - Organic or not, homemade or other black market permanent makeup inks are illegal and dangerous.

 - Don’t be a victim.
 Before you waste your money and develop skin boils, scarring, and allergic reactions – or find yourself in the back of an ambulance being transported to the hospital for a toxic shock – you owe it to yourself to take two minutes and read this informative article about: